AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Fibonacci_Arc.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a fibonacci arc annotation controller.fibonacciArc({
+// create a Fibonacci Arc annotation controller.fibonacciArc({
     valueAnchor: 33.13
 });